Sitemap

 Published:

-This talk was given during the annual doctoral students’ day to present my PhD’s topic and has recieved the award of the best presentation.
+This talk was given during the SATIE lab’s annual doctoral students’ day to present my PhD’s work.
+This talk has recieved the award of the best presentation.

 Physics-informed Markov chains for remaining useful life prediction of wire bonds in power electronic modules